 You can find and use geoprocessing service tools in an ArcGIS Server connection.
-These tools can be used just like any other geoprocessing tool, the only difference is the tool is executed on the ArcGIS Server.
-To start using geoprocessing service tools, add an ArcGIS Server User Connection, then expand the server connection under the Servers node of the Catalog pane and double-click any tool to open it in the Geoprocessing pane.
+These tools can be used just like any other geoprocessing tool; the only difference is the tool is executed on the ArcGIS server.
+To start using geoprocessing service tools, add an ArcGIS Server connection, and then expand the server connection under the Servers node of the Catalog pane and double-click any tool to open it in the Geoprocessing pane.

-Ready To Use Tools are geoprocessing services which use ArcGIS Online’s hosted data and analysis capabilities.
-They are called ready-to-use because you only need to provide a few basic input features, as all the other data needed for the analysis, as well as the computation, are hosted in ArcGIS Online.
-You can use these tools to solve diverse spatial and network analysis problems easily, including
+Ready To Use tools are geoprocessing services that use ArcGIS Online hosted data and analysis capabilities.
+They are called ready to use because you only need to provide a few basic input features, since all the other data needed for the analysis, as well as the computation, are hosted in ArcGIS Online.
+You can use these tools to solve diverse spatial and network analysis problems, including the following: